mnemnion/gork/doc/orcish.md

 `C`, stack effect `( adr count -> checksum )`, does an adler32 over the region of memory.

 I have some notions of Orcs using multiplexing to get around bad environments and to get away from bad input, but those are somewhat half-baked.

+###Buffers

+Buffers have a cell of count at the front and the rest is data. `P` takes a buffer on-stack and says it, one byte at a time.
+Other buffer words are going to get stuck in leftover letters. `"` writes bytes to a pad until the closing `"`, returning the range as a buffer.
+Compiling it has the same effect, so hopefully you have a string coming into the ear when a word containing " in the body gets called. `"` will probably use `h` not `w`, so it'll hang your Orc otherwise.